zkrising/Tachi/docs/docs/tachi-server/implementation-details/goals-quests.md

 	If this process sounds like it has race conditions, it's because it probably does.
 	Ah well.

-## Milestone Sets
+## Questlines

-Milestone sets are ordered groups of milestones.
-Their purpose is to group milestones together visually.
+Questline are ordered lists of quests.
+Their purpose is to group quests together visually.

-Users *can not* "subscribe" to milestone sets, but they can use sets as a utility for subscribing to all the related milestones.
+Users *can not* "subscribe" to quest sets, but they can use sets as a utility for subscribing to all the related quests.